spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

 :::info

 Self-hosted Palette installations provide a system Private Cloud Gateway (PCG) out-of-the-box and typically do not require a separate, user-installed PCG.
-However, you can deploy additional PCG instances as needed to support provisioning into remote data centers that do not have a direct incoming connection to Palette.
+However, you can deploy additional PCG instances to support provisioning into remote data centers without a direct incoming connection to VerteX.
 To learn how to install a PCG on VMware, check out the [VMware](../../../clusters/data-center/vmware.md) guide.

 :::